Wukong's 72 Transformations: High-fidelity Textured 3D Morphing via Flow Models: Experimental results

 In flow-based 3D generators, condition tokens guide the generation by modulating cross-attention at each layer.
 Linear interpolation between latent features explores intermediate regions of the latent space.
 However, when the source and target features are semantically distant (\textit{e.g.}, from ``T-Rex'' to ``cat'' in Fig.~\ref{fig:ablation_shape}) and lack appropriate supervision, the model's conditioning may become ambiguous or collapse into mode-averaged representations.
 This often results in ``hallucinated'' generic outputs, such as T-poses or default humanoid templates commonly seen in generative models.
 This issue highlights the importance of our barycentric interpolation and sequential initialization strategy, which helps: (1) intermediate tokens remain on a semantically valid manifold; (2) abrupt jumps across unrelated modes are mitigated.

-For quantatitive comparison, Table~\ref{tab:ablation} provides further ablation results to validate the effectiveness of our method.
-The first row (“Linear”) uses direct linear interpolation between latent tokens without any optimization or structural guidance.
-This naive baseline leads to unnatural intermediate shapes and visible texture artifacts.
-The second row (“w/o r-i”) uses our barycenter-based optimization but removes the recursive initialization procedure.
-Although this improves upon linear interpolation by refining support points through optimization, the lack of a good initialization often causes the optimization to converge to suboptimal solutions, resulting in distortions and unstable transitions.
-The third row (“Ours*”) corresponds to our full method applied on the TripoSG~\citep{li2025triposg} backbone.
-This configuration includes our recursive initialization scheme, which provides a strong prior for the barycenter and guides the optimization to more stable and meaningful intermediate representations.
-Compared to prior rows, “Ours*” produces smoother geometry transitions and better texture blending, even in challenging cases such as cross-category morphing.
-Notably, both “Ours*” and our default backbone implementation (“Ours”) achieve the highest visual fidelity and semantic consistency across the morphing trajectory, demonstrating that our method generalizes well across different 3D generative models and significantly improves interpolation quality through careful design of both initialization and optimization procedures.
+For quantitative comparison, Tab~\ref{tab:ablation} provides ablation results to validate our method.
+The “Linear” baseline, using direct interpolation without optimization, leads to unnatural shapes and visible artifacts.
+The “w/o r-i” row employs optimization but omits recursive initialization; while it improves upon the linear baseline, the lack of a robust prior often causes convergence to suboptimal solutions, resulting in distortions.
+In contrast, “Ours*” applies our full method to the TripoSG~\citep{li2025triposg} backbone.
+This configuration includes recursive initialization, which acts as a strong prior to guide optimization toward stable and meaningful representations.
+Consequently, “Ours*” yields smoother geometry and better texture blending than the baselines.
+Notably, both “Ours*” and our default “Ours” achieve the highest fidelity, demonstrating that our method generalizes well across models and improves quality through effective initialization and optimization.

 \paragraph{Ablation on texture interpolation}